streamlit/docs/content/streamlit-cloud/get-started/share-your-app/indexability.md

 By choosing a custom subdomain, you can use it to help people find your app.
 For example, if you're deploying an app that generates training data, you might choose a subdomain like `traingenerator.streamlit.app`.
 This makes it easy for people to find your app by searching for "training generator" or "train generator streamlit app"

 We recommend choosing a custom subdomain early, right after you deploy your app.
 This ensures that your app is indexed by search engines using your custom subdomain, rather than the automatically generated one.
-If you choose a custom subdomain later, your app will be indexed by search engines using the default subdomain.
-This means that your app will be indexed multiple times, once using your custom subdomain and once using the default subdomain.
+If you choose a custom subdomain later, your app may first be indexed by search engines using the default subdomain.
+This means that your app will be indexed multiple times, once using the default subdomain (which will lead to a 404) and once using your custom subdomain.
 This can confuse users who are searching for your app.

 ### Choose a descriptive app title